-Handling Juvenile Crimes and Delinquencies ■ Process for Juvenile Delinquents (Figure 2)
+Handling Juvenile Crimes and Delinquencies Process for Juvenile Delinquents (Figure 2)

-Community volunteers supporting correctional facilities Correctional facilities nationwide are supported by community volunteers, such as volunteer visitors and religious counsellors.
-Volunteer visitors are those who help reformation and rehabilitation as well as smooth re-entry into society of inmates through of counseling, guidance sessions, music instruction, and more.
-Religious counsellors provide religious guidance upon request from inmates according to their religious beliefs in order to ensure freedom of religion.
+Community volunteers supporting correctional facilities Correctional facilities nationwide are supported by community volunteers, such as volunteer visitors and chaplains.
+Volunteer visitors are those who help reformation and rehabilitation as well as smooth re-entry into society of inmates through of counseling, guidance sessions, guidance for club activities, and more.
+Chaplains(private religious volunteers) provide religious guidance upon request from inmates according to their religious beliefs in order to ensure freedom of religion.

+Volunteer visitors

+Special provisions for those aged 18

-Volunteer visitors Figure 2 is a flowchart of proceedings for juvenile delinquents.
+• Figure 2 is a flowchart of proceedings for juvenile delinquents.

 Police When juvenile suspects are arrested by the police, the cases are in principle transferred to public prosecutors after investigations are complete.
 2 Public Prosecutors Office When public prosecutors suspect juveniles of committing crimes, or have good reason to refer them to family court for pre-delinquency (juvenile delinquents with behavioral problems that stop short of crime yet may lead to crime and need to be taken into custody), the relevant cases will be transferred to the family court after investigations are complete.
 3 Family Court A family court orders investigators to conduct investigations on relevant juveniles, including their dispositions and family backgrounds, and sends them to a juvenile classification home for assessment.
-4 Juvenile Classification Home A Juvenile classification home conducts assessments of juveniles based on medical, psychological, pedagogical, sociological, or other expertise, and submits the results to a family court.
-6 Family Court When a family court decides that a juvenile has no reason to undergo adjudication procedures, or that adjudication procedures are not appropriate based on the result of the investigation of the dossier, the court elects dismissal without hearing, and when the court finds it reasonable to take adjudication procedures, it employs the closed-door process When recognizing delinquency for certain serious incidents becomes necessary, the prosecutor will take part in judgement by family court decision.
+4 Juvenile Classification Home A juvenile classification home conducts assessments of juveniles based on medical, psychological, pedagogical, sociological, or other expertise, and submits the results to a family court.
+6 Family Court When a family court decides that a juvenile has no reason to undergo adjudication procedures, or that adjudication procedures are not appropriate based on the result of the investigation of the dossier, the court elects dismissal without hearing, and when the court finds it reasonable to take adjudication procedures, it employs the closed-door process.
+When recognizing delinquency for certain serious incidents becomes necessary, the prosecutor will take part in judgement by family court decision.
 If placing the juvenile in protective custody is deemed unnecessary as a result of the adjudication process based on the above-mentioned investigations and assessment of 3 and 4, the court declares the juvenile not to be charged.
 However, if placing the juvenile in protective custody is deemed, the court decides whether to place them on probation or in a juvenile training school.
-67 Sending Juveniles to Public Prosecutors and Indictment When a family court finds it reasonable to impose criminal punishment on those who have committed a crime that deserves the death penalty, penal servitude, or imprisonment, the court sends the case to public prosecutors.
+67 Sending Juveniles to Public Prosecutors and Indictment When a family court finds it reasonable to impose criminal punishment on those who have committed a crime that deserves the death penalty, imprisonment or imprisonment without work, the court sends the case to public prosecutors.